dbt-labs/docs.getdbt.com/website/docs/tutorial/2b-create-a-project-dbt-cli.md

 :::info

-dbt should have been installed as part of the  [Setting Up](/tutorial/setting-up) part of the tutorial.
+dbt should have been installed as part of the  [Getting set up](/tutorial/getting-set-up) part of the tutorial.
 If it was not installed, please follow the [installation instructions](dbt-cli/install/overview).

 :::